VolkMilit/CuteMail/README.md

 ### Why?
 Because every mail clients sucks.
 Nuff said.
 - Mutt is good, but it's too terminalish.
-Yes, I like GUI, kill me for that.
-And when I mean GUI, I mean not \*curses-like GUI.
+Yes, I like GUI, kill me for that. \*curses-like GUI is text-based interface, so I don't think we must determine it as *Graphical* User Interface.
 - Thunderbird\IceDove sucks - they using Gecko technology, that almost dead.
 It's too complicated to be mail client.
 - Geary - too Gnome-like.
 Future less mail client, seriously.
 I even can't use multiply accounts.
 - Claws-mail is good enough, but with multiple accounts it's sucks.
 It can't even connect to my account and, sometimes, gets a removed mail.
 I would like to commit to their code, but I don't like GTK developing.